 - Achieve a minimum score of 70 on the NOCTI Job Readiness Assessment for Welding (Test Code 4272) prior to starting the program in the fall semester.

 College Degree Welding Engineering Technology Graduation Requirements

-Welding Engineering Technology at Ferris State University leads to a bachelor of science degree.
+Welding Engineering Technology at Ferris State University leads to a Bachelor of Science (BS) degree.
 Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
-Welding Engineering Technology Students must complete all general education requirements as outlined on the General Education website.
+Welding Engineering Technology students must complete all general education requirements as outlined on the General Education website.

-If you would like more information on Welding Engineering Technology Bachelor Degree Programs at Ferris State University call (231) 591-2000.
+If you would like more information on Welding Engineering Technology Bachelor Degree Programs at Ferris State University call (231) 591-2000 or email [email protected]

 About Ferris State University: College classes including our Welding Engineering Technology degree program, are taught at all levels by professional teachers, not graduate assistants.
 College students that major in Welding Engineering Technology at Ferris State University, study in more than 170 different college educational programs - including doctorate degrees, masters degrees, bachelors degree Welding Engineering Technology and associate degree Welding Engineering Technology programs.